n8ebel/Slides/proposals/always_be_building.md

 ## Abstract

 Mobile moves fast, and so do you.
-To meet your deadlines, you want to build quickly, and confidently.
+To meet your deadlines, you want to build the right thing, at the right time; every time.

 Your continuous integration pipeline allows you to do this, but can it do more?
-How can you ensure you're building the correct thing, with quality code, every time?

-In this talk, you'll what tools are available at every step of the development process.

-- How can you enforce coding formatting and styling conventions?
+- How can you enforce coding formatting, styling conventions, and best practices?

-- When and what do you build?
-Do you build everything on every commit?
+- Do you build everything on every commit?
 Do you have a daily build or customize your build per branch?

-- How are you testing?
-What do you record and analyze?
+- What do you record and analyze?
+Are your tests passing?
 Do your screens look correct?
 Is your apk getting too large?
 - How do you distribute your apk for testing and release?

-- Do you track, reporting, and notify quickly when issues arise?
+- How do you track, record, and notify quickly when issues arise?

+In this talk, you'll what tools are available at every step of the continuous integration pipeline; allowing you to automate as much as possible and dedicate your time to what matters most.